Ski Resort in Tux - Finkenberg, Austrian Alps - 143km of Piste (840m to 3,280m)

 |28km||Cross Country Pistes|

-The Austrian ski resort of Finkenberg is part of the Tux - Finkenberg ski area with access to 24 individual pistes, served by 59 ski lifts.
+The Austrian Ski Resort of Finkenberg is part of the Tux - Finkenberg ski area with access to 379km of downhill skiing, with 24 individual pistes, served by 59 ski lifts.
 In addition to the skiing in Finkenberg itself (143km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Tux - Finkenberg ski resort of Hintertux.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.